Technical 300Lesson 6 of 1520 min

 **Multiple small candles within the structure are normal.** Reversal patterns are often marked by specific signal candles at specific moments — a hammer at a trough, a bearish engulfing at a peak.
 Triangles are different.
 The formation period itself is dominated by small, indecisive candles — spinning tops, dojis, short-bodied candles of either color.
 Students who interpret each of these as a reversal signal will get whipsawed constantly.
 Inside a triangle, indecision is the canvas, not the signal. **The breakout candle is the signal that matters.** Until price breaks decisively beyond one of the trendlines, the triangle hasn't resolved.
 Students should focus on monitoring trendline integrity rather than trying to predict which side will win the compression.
 When the breakout candle arrives, it's typically large-bodied and decisive — that's how students recognize the resolution. **Volume contraction during formation is a signature, not a coincidence.** Healthy triangles see volume decline progressively as the range narrows.
 This reflects decreasing participation as the compression continues — fewer traders see opportunity in the narrowing range.
 The volume expansion at the breakout is the signature of new participation joining the resolution.
 Triangles that form on heavy volume throughout the formation often resolve poorly; triangles with classical volume contraction followed by expansion at breakout are higher-quality signals. **False breakouts are common and require additional confirmation.** Brief excursions through a triangle's trendline that don't follow through are one of the most common patterns of failure.
 Students who enter on the first wick beyond the trendline often get trapped when price returns to the triangle.
 The discipline is to wait for a decisive close beyond the trendline (preferably with a strong-bodied breakout candle), not just an intraday touch.

+The ascending triangle is structurally distinct from the symmetrical version.
+The key difference: one trendline is horizontal rather than sloping.
+Three touches at the same upper resistance level — buyers repeatedly testing the same ceiling and failing to break through.
+But the lower trendline ascends — each pullback finds support at a higher level than the previous one.
+This asymmetry tells the underlying story.
 The reading habit for ascending triangles: buyers are increasingly aggressive (stepping in earlier on each pullback) while sellers are merely defending a fixed level (the horizontal resistance).
 When buyers and sellers fight along these terms, buyers usually win eventually.
 The pattern is generally regarded as bullish — the breakout is expected to occur through the horizontal resistance rather than through the ascending support.
 The three resistance touches at the same level are the structural feature students should look for.
 Each test of the resistance level brings price right back to the same ceiling.
 Meanwhile, the pullbacks between touches become progressively shallower — touch 1's pullback bottoms at one level, touch 2's pullback bottoms higher, touch 3's pullback bottoms higher still.
 This is the visible accumulation of buying pressure.
+The breakout candle through the horizontal resistance is typically decisive — a long bullish body, minimal upper shadow, close well above the resistance level.
+This is what students should wait for.
+Anticipation entries before the breakout occur in the right direction often but are riskier; the disciplined approach is to enter on the breakout itself or on the subsequent retest of the broken resistance from above.
+The descending triangle works as the bearish mirror — horizontal lower support with three touches at the same floor, descending upper resistance showing sellers stepping in earlier on each rally.
+The interpretation flips: sellers are aggressive while buyers merely defend a fixed level, and the breakdown is expected through the horizontal support.

 Pattern Statistics and Sources